Pioreactor/docs.pioreactor/developer-guide/07-Plugins/01-intro-plugins.md

 How do you add this to your /pioreactors page in the UI?
 See [here](/developer-guide/adding-plugins-to-ui).
 :::

-### Simple script using existing jobs
+### Scripts

-If you are interested in creating a script to control multiple jobs, like in a [previous Python scripting example](/user-guide/intro-python-scripting), you can create a file called `example_script.py` in the `/home/pioreactor/.pioreactor/plugins/` folder:
+If you are interested in creating a Python script to control multiple jobs, like in a [previous Python scripting example](/user-guide/intro-python-scripting), you can create a file called `example_script.py` in the `/home/pioreactor/.pioreactor/plugins/` folder:

 ```python
 import time